spankie/sqoo4-nioclass/networking/README.md

 A socket is one endpoint of a two way communication link between two programs running on the network.
 The socket is bound to a port number that the TCP layer can identify the application that data is destined to be sent.

+A port is a 16bit unsigned integer. _Max 65535_

 ### Few methods in a socket

 - public InputStream getInputStream()